oVirt/ovirt-site/source/feature/ipv6-support.html.md

 *   Should we provide option to add more IPv6 addresses to Edit Network static configuration?
 Is it possible to use with parameter in IPV6ADDR_SECONDARIES in ifcfg <http://www.cyberciti.biz/faq/redhat-centos-rhel-fedora-linux-add-multiple-ip-samenic/>
 *   What is the meaning of having both IPv4 AND IPv6 address for the same network?
+*   How to handle multiple gateways with IPv6?

 #### Discussion